N7ghtm4r3/Equinox/documd/EquinoxEnvironment.md

 ```

 > [!NOTE]
-> The REQUIRED annotations are not more necessary because using the @Primary annotations the `"com.tecknobit.*"` package
+> The REQUIRED annotations are not more necessary because using the `@Primary` annotations the `com.tecknobit.` package
 > is not more useful to search the repositories, entities and components pre-implemented

 ## Authors